sharlaa/FaceRecognition/README.md

-# Face Recognition Project
+# Face Detection using OpenCV

 ## Description
-CV CS UGM
-Sharla Nur Raissa (23/516320/PA/22093)

-This project implements face recognition using the Eigenface method with Principal Component Analysis (PCA).
-It detects faces, extracts features, and classifies them.
-The system also supports real-time face detection visualization.
-I will show how to run the code down below!
+This project implements real-time face detection using OpenCV's Haarcascade Classifier.
+It detects faces from images and webcam in real-time and draws bounding boxes around them.

 ## How to Run

-1. The repository:
+1. Clone this repository:
     ```bash
     git clone https://github.com/sharlaa/FaceRecognition.git
     cd FaceRecognition
     ```

 2. Install required libraries: